IgnitionZK/ignition-zk/zk/circuits/proposal/docs-proposal_circuit.md

 - Public submission nullifier enables efficient proposal deduplication and verification
 - Public claim nullifier enables efficient claim verification and prevents double-claiming
 - Context hashing allows for epoch-based proposal management
-- The membership nullifier is computed but not exposed, maintaining privacy while enabling internal tracking
+- The membership nullifier is computed but not exposed
 - Funding and metadata information is now included in the content hash computation for enhanced proposal integrity